makkus/freckles/docs/adapters/dotfiles.rst

            │      └── <pkg2_config>
            │

 The configuration files are layed out as they would be if they were located in the users home directory.
 So, e.g. *fish* (a shell) needs a configuration file ``$HOME/.config/fish/config.fish``.
-In this case the path to the configuration file would be: ``<freckle-root>/fish/.config/fish/config.fish``. *freckles* will ensure (with the help of stow_) that ``config.fish`` will be symbolically linked from it's actual location to where *fish* expects it to be.
+In this case the path to the configuration file would be: ``<freckle-root>/fish/.config/fish/config.fish``. *freckelize* will ensure (with the help of stow_) that ``config.fish`` will be symbolically linked from it's actual location to where *fish* expects it to be.

 I've prepared an example repository containing two applications (``fish``, and ``zile``, an emacs-like text editor -- I tried to find applications that are not super-likely to conflict with what people are already using, to make it easier to try this out) here: https://github.com/makkus/dotfiles-test-simple).
-The package names for those two should be the same on all major package managers, so in theory you can try this out on any of the platforms that are supported by *freckles*:
+The package names for those two should be the same on all major package managers, so in theory you can try this out on any of the platforms that are supported by *freckelize*:

 .. code-block:: console

-   curl https://freckles.io | bash -s -- freckles dotfiles -f gh:makkus/dotfiles-test-simple
+   curl https://freckles.io | bash -s -- freckelize dotfiles -f gh:makkus/dotfiles-test-simple

    # or, if you already have freckles installed and in your $PATH, just:

-   freckles dotfiles -f gh:makkus/dotfiles-test-simple
+   freckelize dotfiles -f gh:makkus/dotfiles-test-simple

 (from now on I'll assume you already have *freckles* installed, and either logged out and logged in again, or did a ``source ~/.profile`` to make sure it's in your path)